Need assistance in choosing the right insurance plan? Get a call from our Expert.

 • Disclaimer

-• This blog is for information and illustrative purposes only and does not purport to any financial or investment services and do not offer or form part of any offer or recommendation.
+• This blog is for information and illustrative purposes only and does not purport to any financial or investment services and does not offer or form part of any offer or recommendation.
 The information is not and should not be regarded as investment advice or as a recommendation regarding any particular security or course of action.

-• Every effort is made to ensure that all information contained in this blog is accurate at the date of publication, however, the Tata AIA Life shall not have any liability for any damages of any kind (including but not limited to errors and omissions) whatsoever relating to this material.
+• Every effort is made to ensure that all information contained in this blog is accurate at the date of publication.
+However, the Tata AIA Life shall not have any liability for any damages of any kind (including but not limited to errors and omissions) whatsoever relating to this material.

-• Investments are subject to market risks.
+• All investments made by the Company are subject to market risks.
 The Company does not guarantee any assured returns.
 The investment income and price may go down as well as up depending on several factors influencing the market.

 • Please make your own independent decision after consulting your financial or other professional advisor.